 "A ti tambien!"

-Fortunately, the Azareans have proven to be centric on concentric urban planning.
-Hence, she was going around the children in a steady arc and reaching the next apartment complex with minimal distance.
+Fortunately, Azareans have proven to be centric on concentric urban planning.
+Hence, she was riding around the children in a steady arc and reaching the next apartment complex with minimal distance.
 Hence, New Sumer's sprawl is more a series of circular neighborhoods with taller buildings in the center circles.
 Hence why the Azareans praised the Parisians for being among the first to exemplify such urban planning—even though many would argue the French did not plan deliberately.
-Also, Azarean planning has proven a bit more precise.
-Modern communities accommodate larger populations per square mile than—say—pre-alien society.
+Also, Azarean planning is more precise.
+Modern communities accommodate larger populations per square mile than, say, pre-alien society.

 They can accommodate more if they so choose, but they understand that humans are not sardines.

-Lithely and with a grin, she frolicked down the floor's red carpet between ivory walls, still wearing her jumpsuit uniform and carrying another red, white, and green box carrier, down to the sliding room door with bright number 31 next to it.
-She pulled out a transparent card and inserted into the scanner slot just underneath.
+Lithely and with a grin, she frolicked down the floor's red carpet between ivory walls, still wearing her jumpsuit uniform and carrying another red, white, and green box carrier down to the sliding room door with a bright number 31 next to it.
+She pulled out a transparent card and inserted it into the scanner slot just underneath.

-To the right of the sofa where Beth sat stood a large board of cabinets with drawers below and two sets of double doors big enough to contain a bed and facilitate a closet.
-In the center was an ottoman where there lay situated a holographic projector—a base instrument contouring to a cone in its center—projecting images which Beth was apparently watching.
-TNN read the bottom right of the image, then images of aliens in coats talking to humans in suits.
-Political news television, Jessica surmised.
+To the right of the sofa stood a large board of cabinets with drawers below and two sets of double doors big enough to facilitate a bed and closet.
+In the center was an ottoman with a holographic projector—a base instrument contouring to a cone in its center—projecting images Beth apparently watched.
+TNN read the bottom right of the broadcast with aliens in coats talking to humans in suits.

-She went ahead and placed the carrier on the counter to her left, a kitchen counter.
-A very small, circular space with the counter top on one side and stove counter top touching the wall with sliding cabinets underneath.
-But in lieu of a regular metal stove, there were four squares plainly outlined in a white surface, two by two, one holding a tin tea pot; Directly above that tea pot - a small exhaust hood.
+She went ahead and placed the carrier on the kitchen counter to her left.
+A very small space with the table on one side and stove touching the wall.
+But in lieu of a regular metal stove, there were four squares plainly outlined in a white surface, two by two, one holding a tin teapot; directly above that teapot, a small exhaust hood.